abajwa-hw/security-workshops/Setup-ranger-23.md

   - Max capacity: 100%
 ![Image](../master/screenshots/spark-queue.png?raw=true)

 - Update Spark config to submit to the new spark queue.
-Open Ambari > YARN > Configs and change the default queue to be "spark" instead of "default"
+Open Ambari > YARN > Configs and change the default queue to be "spark" instead of "default".
+Then restart Spark.
 ![Image](../master/screenshots/spark-yarn-queue.png?raw=true)

 - Create a Ranger policy for YARN allowing user "ali" to submit to "spark" queue.
 Click Add and wait 30s